Chels93/meet/README.md

 OBJECTIVE:
 To build a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
-The application uses the Google Calendar API to fetch upcoming events.
+The application fetches upcoming events using the Google Calendar API.

-PROJECT REQUIREMENTS:
-Key Features:
+FEATURES:
-● Filter Events by City.
+- Filter Events by City
-● Show/Hide Event Details.
+- Show/Hide Event Details
-● Specify Number of Events.
+- Specify Number of Events
-● Use the App When Offline.
+- Use the App When Offline
-● Add an App Shortcut to the Home Screen.
+- Add an App Shortcut to the Home Screen
-● Display Charts Visualizing Event Details.
+- Display Charts Visualizing Event Details

-Technical Requirements:
-● The app must be a React application.
-● The app must be built using the TDD technique.
+TECHNICAL REQUIREMENTS:
+- Frontend: React-based single-page application (SPA)
+- TDD: Built with a test-driven development approach
+- Serverless Architecture: Utilizes AWS Lambda for backend functions
-● The app must use the Google Calendar API and OAuth2 authentication flow.
+- Google Calendar API: OAuth2 authentication for secure access to event data
-● The app must use serverless functions (AWS lambda is preferred) for the authorization server instead of using a traditional server.
-● The app’s code must be hosted in a Git repository on GitHub.
-● The app must work on the latest versions of Chrome, Firefox, Safari, Edge, and Opera, as well as on IE11.
+- Cross-Browser Support: Compatible with Chrome, Firefox, Safari, Edge, Opera, and IE11
-● The app must display well on all screen sizes (including mobile and tablet) widths of 1920px and 320px.
-● The app must pass Lighthouse’s PWA checklist.
-● The app must work offline or in slow network conditions with the help of a service worker.
-● Users may be able to install the app on desktop and add the app to their home screen on mobile.
-● The app must be deployed on GitHub Pages.
-● The app must implement an alert system using an OOP approach to show information to the user.
-● The app must make use of data visualization.
-● The app must be covered by tests with a coverage rate >= 90%.
+- Responsive Design: Optimized for screen widths ranging from 320px (mobile) to 1920px (desktop)
+- Progressive Web App: Passes Lighthouse PWA checklist, supports offline use, and provides an "Add to Home Screen" feature
+- Alert System: Implements object-oriented programming (OOP) for user notifications
+- Data Visualization: Interactive and visually appealing charts to summarize event data
+- Deployment: Hosted on GitHub Pages
+- Testing: Coverage rate >= 90%, with unit, integration, and end-to-end tests
-● The app must be monitored using an online performance monitoring tool.
+- Performance Monitoring: Integrated with an online application performance monitoring tool

 USER STORIES AND SCENARIOS: (Gherkin Syntax)
 -	Filter Events by City